spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/lumbar-registration/labeling.rst

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/lumbar-registration/label-selection-conus-medullaris.png
    :align: center

+..
+   comment:: The script and course slides mention the coordinate ``[27,76,187]``,
+             but the figure below explicitly uses the coordinate ``[22,77,187]``.
+             Given that updating the tutorial to match the script/slides would require updating the figure, I decided to leave it for now and double-check why the slides were changed in the first place.

 Repeat the same process for the posterior tip of the T9-T10 disc.
 Here, we will use the coordinate ``[22,77,187]``:

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/lumbar-registration/label-selection-T9-T10-disc.png